ashutoshyesekar/portfolio/GITHUB_PAGES_SETUP.md

 ### 4. Update Repository Name (if needed)

-If your repository name is different from `ashutosh-portfolio`, update the base path:
+If your repository name is different from `portfolio`, update the base path:

 1. Open `vite.config.static.ts`
 2. Change the `base` property to match your repository name: